asemarian/mongodb-kubernetes-operator/docs/install-upgrade.md

 *`secret_name` is what you've specified under `Spec.Security.TLS.CertificateKeySecret.Name`*.

 If you're using a tool like cert-manager, you can follow [these instructions](https://cert-manager.io/docs/usage/certificate/#renewal) to rotate the certificate.
-The operator should would watch the secret change and re-trigger a reconcile process.
+The operator should watch the secret change and re-trigger a reconcile process.